 Based in SW London, with a membership representing all age groups, the Choir gives three major concerts during the year in well-known London concert venues.
 It also regularly sings at services in cathedrals throughout the country and, in London, at Southwark Cathedral.

 Choral-singing Evening Class

 We work hard at singing and learning the music, but rehearsals are rewarding, fun and sociable.
-The new term starts on Tuesday 10 September in Putney from 7.30-9.45pm, and then alternate weeks in Putney and Richmond.
+The first rehearsal of 2020 will be on Tuesday 7 January at Granard School, Putney, from 7.30-9.45pm.

 Thames Philharmonic Choir singing at Cadogan Hall, November 2018

 To find out more about Thames Philharmonic Choir, email:

 HARRY BRADFORD, MUSIC DIRECTOR

 While completing a Masters degree at the Royal Academy of Music, Harry Bradford was awarded the Sir Thomas Armstrong prize and the prestigious DipRAM award for an outstanding final recital.
 He read music at Cambridge University and was a choral scholar in the choir of King's College under the direction of Sir Stephen Cleobury.
 He has participated in masterclasses with leading choral conductors, including Paul Brough (BBC Singers), Simon Halsey (City of Birmingham Symphony Chorus), and Neil Ferris (BBC Symphony Chorus).
 Harry is the Genesis Sixteen Conducting Scholar 2018–19, receiving mentoring from Harry Christophers CBE and Eamonn Dougan; and the Alec Robertson Scholar at Westminster Cathedral.